jacoberl/jacoberl.github.io/docs/organization.md

 * 8/10: Discussed Illusie's cotangent complex and did some simple calculations with it.
 Figured out the relation between Grothendieck-Riemann-Roch and virtual fundamental classes.
 This still corresponds to Section 1 of the survey.
 * 8/17: Formulation of deformation theory as a functor out of a category of local Artin rings following [Schlessinger](https://www.jstor.org/stable/1994967).
 Also Section 1 of the survey.
 * 8/24: Discussed model categories, focusing on the main examples of topological spaces and chain complexes.
 This is Section 2 of the survey.
 Resources: [Mazel-Gee's Notes](https://etale.site/teaching/s23-128/math-128-s23-lecture-notes.pdf) and [Sophie Morel's Notes](https://web.math.princeton.edu/~smorel/notes540.pdf).
-* 8/29: Discussed construction of quasi-categoies via the horn-filling property.
+* 8/29: Discussed construction of quasi-categoies via the horn-filling property---weak Kan complexes and Kan complexes.
 Supplemental to section 2 of the survey.
 * 9/5: Gave some examples of infinity categories via Top and Ch.
 Discussed homotopy pullbacks and pushouts in these categories, and how to pass from Top to Ch via the chains functor.
 * 9/12: Plan to read Sections 2.1 and 2.2 of the survey and discuss examples of basic calculations in DAG.